-To help you figure out what type of door will work best for your budget, let’s take a look at some typical Pella door costs and explore what goes into determining the price.
-And if you’re interested in learning about entrance doors in general, be sure to check out our guide to entrance door materials and more.
+To help you figure out what type of door installation will work best for your budget, let’s take a look at some typical Pella door costs and explore what goes into determining the price.
+If you’re interested in learning about entrance doors in general, be sure to check out our guide to entrance door materials and more.

 The cost of a Pella door will vary depending on the type of material and design you choose.
 Per Window Price Guides, patio doors can range anywhere from $800 for a DIY installation of a basic sliding door to over $9,500 for a professionally installed Pella door.